Board of Trustees

 Judi & Terry Vose

 make their home in Duxbury, Massachusetts, where they are involved in a number of community initiatives, including Sustainable Duxbury, for which Judi served as a co-chair.
 Terry is co-president of Vose Galleries Inc., a prominent art gallery on Newbury Street in Boston.
 He recently published Tales of an Art Dealer: The History of the Vose Galleries Boston from 1841 to 1995, written by his father Robert C. Vose, Jr. Terry is also part of several organizations focused on preserving the history of Duxbury, including the Duxbury Historical Commission and Duxbury Community Preservation Committee.

-is a state legislator, representing the Cape and Islands district in the Massachusetts Senate since January 2011.
 He is a resident of Harwich and a member of the Democratic Party.
 He is also the president, CEO, and a founding member of Cape Air, an airline based in the Hyannis village in Barnstable, Massachusetts.
 Wolf has served on a number of boards, including the Advisory Council for the Federal Reserve Bank of Boston, the Regional Airline Association, the Cape Cod Business Round Table, the Association for the Preservation of Cape Cod, the Housing Assistance Corporation of Cape Cod, and the Arts Foundation of Cape Cod.
 He was named the Ernst and Young Entrepreneur of the Year for New England in 2008.
 Wolf is a 2014 gubernatorial candidate for the Commonwealth of Massachusetts.